 Tyler served as a law clerk in the Law Office of the Cook County Public Defender in Chicago, Illinois during the summer of 2009.
 Tyler was also a clinic member with the Chicago Institute for Justice Clinic on Entrepreneurship in 2010-2011.

-Tyler is a contributor to the SoMe Law Brief, the firm's Social Media Practice Group blog.
 Tyler is also a member of the firm's Attorney Diversity Committee.

 - Obtained guilty verdicts in several jury trials as a Visiting Prosecutor for the City of Arlington.